Miriam Matthews: Early life

 Matthews was born in Pensacola, Florida in 1905, the second of three children born to Fannie Elijah and Reuben Hearde Matthews.
-Her family moved to Los Angeles when she was two years old.
+Her family moved to Los Angeles from the Jim Crow South in search of greater opportunities and freedom from racial segregation when she was two years old.
 Her father, who was educated at Tuskegee University, established a painting business with his wife as his partner.
 Matthews graduated high school in 1922, and spent two years at the University of California, Southern Branch (Los Angeles).
 She subsequently transferred to Berkeley, where she earned her bachelor's degree in 1926 and a certificate in librarianship in 1927.

 Library career

 After returning to Los Angeles, Matthews sought employment as a librarian in the Los Angeles Public Library.
 Although she was misinformed about the date of the required Civil Service examination, she learned the correct date and passed the test.
 Subsequently, she was hired, first as a substitute librarian and three months later as a full-time librarian at LAPL's Robert Louis Stevenson Branch Library.
+Matthews was a vocal advocate for intellectual freedom and the right to read without censorship.
+She opposed the banning of controversial works, including Adolf Hitler’s Mein Kampf.
 Later, while working at the Helen Hunt Jackson branch, Matthews discovered "a small collection of books on the Negro" and began building that into a substantial research collection documenting the contributions made by African Americans to California's history and culture.
 Matthews rose to the position of branch librarian within 10 years, but felt that her career was stagnating.
 She took a leave of absence to earn a master's degree in library science from the University of Chicago Graduate Library School in 1945.
 After she returned to Los Angeles, she was promoted to regional librarian, supervising a dozen branch libraries.
 After more than three decades of employment, she retired from LAPL in 1960.